codacy/codacy-clang-tidy/docs/description/modernize-deprecated-headers.md

 -   `<wctype.h>`

-If the specified standard is older than C++11 the check will only replace headers deprecated before C++11, otherwise – every header that appeared in the previous list.
+If the specified standard is older than C++11 the check will only replace headers deprecated before C++11, otherwise -- every header that appeared in the previous list.

-These headers don’t have effect in C++:
+These headers don't have effect in C++:

 -   `<iso646.h>`
 -   `<stdalign.h>`